 - Breaking larger projects down into its minor components

 - Setting reminders for daily or important tasks

 - Taking regular breaks when studying or working, such as employing the Pomodoro technique

 - Making their work/study environment as distraction free as possible

 Separating the myth from reality is key when learning about your new or suspected ADHD diagnosis.
 ADHD is a diagnosis with a high percentage of comorbidity, which means that people with ADHD sometimes also have another diagnosis, such as Anxiety, Depression, or ASD (Autism Spectrum Disorder).

 When the line between myth and reality becomes murky, it can be difficult to discern which diagnosis (if any) is currently impacting you.
-That can make it hard to figure out the best “next steps,” whether they include working with a psychologist to be assessed for ADHD and learn if you qualify for a diagnosis, develop behavioral strategies to alleviate your symptoms, or differentiate the impact of multiple diagnoses; or perhaps meeting with a psychiatrist to learn if medication could help you manage your symptoms more effectively.
+That can make it hard to figure out the best “next steps.”
+These next steps likely include working with a psychologist to be assessed for ADHD and learn if you qualify for a diagnosis.
+A psychologist will help you develop behavioral strategies to alleviate your symptoms or differentiate the impact of multiple diagnoses.
+Your psychologist may also help you meet with a psychiatrist to learn if medication could help you manage your symptoms more effectively.
 My hope is that this blog will help dispel some myths, arm you with truths, and help you begin to discern the next step that will be most beneficial for you.

 Don’t know if you have ADHD?

 A clear assessment can make all the difference in your life.
 Find out how we can help you